BOBWEGNER Autobiography Link here (1921-2005)

 First set of Air Force Wings

-Bob was 21 at the time, but had already acquired a pilots license before he enlisted.
-He learned to fly in Orange County before participating in the Army Air Corps.
-I believe he was 19 at that time.
+Bob was 21 at the time and had already acquired a pilots license..
+He learned to fly at the Orange County Fairgounds in Costa Mesa, CA before enlisting in the Army Air Corps.